As an Arts Educator

 As a Teaching Artist

-She created an educational/outreach wing to Adaptive Arts Theater Company; developing a 7-week in school residency program for students with Autism as well as in-depth Professional Development sessions on Adapting Theater for Individuals with Autism.
-Within these residencies, teaching artists (under Marielle's supervision) worked with mostly nonverbal students, some of whom had behavioral and violence issues,collaborated with classroom teachers to integrate classroom curriculum, classroom goals and rules, and student’s individual IEP goals into the theater curriculum They also worked closely with classroom teachers and paraprofessionals to carry out lessons and guide their own theatrical development so that they may continue using theater after the residency came to a close
+As the founder of Adaptive Arts Theater Company, she spearheaded an educational/outreach wing.
+Within the outreach programs, she developed a 7-week in school residency program for students with Autism as well as in-depth Professional Development sessions on Adapting Theater for Individuals with Autism.
+Within these residencies, teaching artists (under Marielle's supervision) worked with mostly nonverbal students, some of whom had behavioral and violence issues, collaborated with classroom teachers to integrate classroom curriculum, classroom goals and rules, and student’s individual IEP goals into the theater curriculum They also worked closely with classroom teachers and paraprofessionals to carry out lessons and guide their own theatrical development so that they may continue using theater after the residency came to a close

 At MS 51, in Park Slope, she created an Advanced Playwriting Program for a select group of 8th grade students to explore non-traditional theater forms.
 She mentored students and gave feedback in a workshop setting as they wrote their own plays based on non-traditional forms.
 At the completion of the 7 week residency program, she hired professional actors and staged the students' work in a playwriting festival.